solvibjoss/solvibjoss.github.io/Final Project.md

 Now we are interested to know what type of crimes the two countries have been committing the most.
 ![crime][kule]

 "Road Traffic Act, other" leads as the most frequent crime in both Kuwait and Lebanon.
 Following closely in both countries are "Shoplifting, etc.," "Euphoriants Act," and "Other special laws," which occupy the next three positions, respectively.
 However, the fifth most common crime diverges; in Kuwait, it is "Common assault," whereas in Lebanon, it is the "Firearms Act."
 This indicates notable similarities in the crime patterns of both countries, albeit with some variations in specific types of less frequent crimes.
 It is however no surprise that "Road Traffic Act, other" tops the charts since it is also the most frequent crime for Danes.

+# Criminal's background and Age distribution

+Here we take a look at the Social Status of the criminals
+<embed
+       type="text/html"
+       src="../final/socioeconomic_status_criminals.html"
+       width="800"
+       height="420"
+       >
+The graph may not be the most visually striking on the page, but it reveals an interesting insight: the employee ratio among guilty persons is almost identical to the working population of Denmark at 51%

+And finally, we examine the age distribution of individuals sentenced to more than 8 years in prison.
+![age dist][def2]

+This suggests that it might be wise to exercise caution during the ages of 30-39 years old.

+Here's a conclusion that ties together the insights and findings from your comprehensive analysis of crime in Denmark:

+## Conclusion

+This exploration into Denmark's crime landscape has uncovered a complex interplay between various factors such as socioeconomic status, country of origin, age, and types of crimes committed.
+Despite Denmark's reputation as one of the safest countries globally, we observe distinct regional variations and demographic influences on crime rates.
+The marked increase in crimes of non-Danish nationals, point towards broader socio-economic and integration challenges.

+Our comparative analysis with other Nordic countries reveals that Denmark maintains a low crime rate, although the rise in crime in neighboring countries like Sweden provides a cautionary tale of potential future challenges.
+The examination of the social status and age distribution of criminals further enriches our understanding, highlighting specific ages and social groups that may require targeted interventions.

+In conclusion, while Denmark continues to be a safe and secure place to live, ongoing efforts are needed to address the underlying causes of crime, enhance integration policies, and ensure that the safety net is inclusive for all residents.
+This comprehensive data-driven approach will not only help in mitigating crime but also in fostering a more inclusive society where safety and security are a shared benefit.

+This analysis serves as a foundation for policymakers, law enforcement, and community leaders to strategize more effectively and work collaboratively towards maintaining Denmark's safety and enhancing its social fabric.

 [DvsW]: ../final/png/danesvsworld.png
 [kule]: ../final/png/Kuw_leb.png
 [def]: ../final/png/crime_res_ratio.png
 [defa]: ../final/png/norm_cange_immi.png
+[top14]:../final/png/top14reportedCrimes.png
+[def2]: ../final/png/age_dist_O8y.png